ibm-cloud-docs/discovery-data/upgrade.md

         -   Resource group ID

             The resource group is created by the account holder.
 For more information, see [Managing resource groups](/docs/account?topic=account-rgs&interface=ui){: external}.

+You cannot directly downgrade from one plan to another.
+If you want to move from an Enterprise plan to a Plus plan, for example, you must remove the Enterprise plan and then create a Plus plan.
+For more information about how to back up data from a service instance, see [High availability and disaster recovery](/docs/discovery-data?topic=discovery-data-recovery).
+{: important}

 For more information about plans, see [Discovery pricing plans](/docs/discovery-data?topic=discovery-data-pricing-plans).